gtakacse/dotfiles/docs/linux_setup.md

     - Select drive with the most space
     - Use btrfs filesystem
     - Use default config
-    - With configuration
+    - With compression

 - Boot loader
     - Grub

 - Add root password
 - Add user with superuser
-- Audio
+- Applications
-    - Pipeiwire
+    - Audio: Pipeiwire
+    - Bluetooth: Enable
 - Kernel
     - Linux

 - Network config
     - Use NetworkManager

 When the setup is complete, select "Install"